failon77/ip.py/README.md

 # ip.py
-Know the address of any website
+Find out the address of any website, by placing the website link